SSPYR0/D3D/README.md

-# D3D
+# Nova
-learning directx 11
+A 3D engine using DirectX 11